Amp up the fun while physical distancing with kid-friendly activities from favourite Toronto attractions.

-If you’re looking for creative ways to keep the young ones (and yourself) from going a little stir crazy while at home, Toronto’s museums, amusement parks and amazing attractions have pulled out all the virtual stops to keep the family entertained.
+Looking for creative ways to keep the young ones (and yourself) from going stir crazy this summer?
+Toronto’s museums, amusement parks and attractions have pulled out all the safe stops to keep your family entertained.

 Hot tip: peruse #ROMLearning on Instagram and have the kids share their own discoveries and creations.